mm80843/T3.5/docs/Article/PBN__Article_119.md

 * [Environmental consciousness](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_602.md)
 * [Social and lifestyle benefits](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_603.md)

-## Short summary of the article

-This research abstract summarizes a study that investigates the factors influencing residents' willingness to adopt and pay for Home Energy Management Systems (HEMS) during the COVID-19 pandemic.
-The study finds that electricity consumption during the pandemic has shifted, with no morning or evening peaks and increased consumption during typical working hours.
-Participants reported higher intentions to adopt HEMS, with about 80% willing to pay for its energy features.
-Social norms, attitude, and perceived usefulness were found to be important factors influencing adoption intention and willingness to pay for HEMS.
-Additionally, demographics such as income and household size were also predictors of adoption intention and willingness to pay.
-The study highlights the potential benefits of HEMS in managing energy use and improving wellbeing during the pandemic.
-The findings contribute to the understanding of how energy systems and consumer behavior are affected by the crisis and provide insights for policymakers and stakeholders in promoting energy transitions.

 ## Summary of the article

 During the COVID-19 pandemic, people are using energy differently than before.
 Many people are using more electricity at home during the day because they are working or studying from home.
 This is different from before when people used more electricity in the evenings and on weekends.
 Some people are also using less electricity overall because they are staying home and not going out as much.
 Despite this, there are still concerns about climate change, with some people thinking that the pandemic has actually made the environment better because there is less pollution from cars and factories.